rtCamp/ps-analysis-tool-wiki/Topics-EE.md

 #### Taxonomy in Topics API

-The Topics API uses a taxonomy, which is essentially a hierarchical classification system, to categorise user interests.
+The Topics API uses taxonomy, which is essentially a hierarchical classification system, to categorise user interests.
 This taxonomy consists of a set of predefined topics, such as "Technology", "Travel", or "Fitness."

 #### Understanding Topic Assignment in the Explorable Explanation